Particle Filtering for Non-Deterministic Electrocardiographic Imaging: Introduction

 Particle filtering, also known as sequential Monte Carlo methods, provides an alternative to Kalman-based filters without assuming a specific shape for the target distribution \cite{liu1998sequential}.
+For instance, it is well suited to handle complex multimodal distributions and mixed discrete–continuous state spaces \cite{ristic_beyond_2004}.
 These methods have been successfully applied in many fields \cite{haupt2007genetic, lopes2011particle, iglesis2024target}, and are supported by strong theoretical results \cite{DELMORAL1999429, chopin2020introduction, caffarel2025mathematical}.
 However, they are computationally intensive, which has so far prevented their use in electrocardiographic imaging for reconstructing activation sequences.
 For instance, the authors in \cite{wang2009physiological} note that particle methods were not feasible for their model due to the high dimensionality of the state (the transmembrane voltage across the heart volume).

 To overcome this issue, we introduce a parameterized representation of the cardiac activation sequence, with the goal of drastically reducing the dimensionality of the state.
 The main parameters used to describe the transmembrane voltage distribution over the whole transmural volume are a set of $l$ points on the heart and $l$ associated positive real numbers, where $l$ is typically less than four.
 These points can be interpreted as activation centers, or earliest activation sites, and each real number as the radius of a circle (with respect to a geodesic norm adapted to the heart's geometry and conductivity) within which cardiac cells are considered activated.
 From these parameters and a predefined activation shape, we reconstruct the transmembrane voltage.
 As a result, the dimensionality of the state (the $l$ centers and $l$ radii) is no longer a barrier to applying particle filtering.